gibbz00/evolve/README.md

 2. If connecting through SSH:

 ```
-$ ssh root@evolve-raspberry_pi_4 #root@$HOSTNAME
+$ ssh -o StrictHostKeyChecking=no root@evolve-rpi4 #root@$HOSTNAME
 ```

+Accept the Raspberry Pi as a known host and use password `root` for user root.
-Password is root.
-This is then interactively set to something else during the setup script.
+(The root password is then interactively set to something else during the setup script.)

 Then skip to step 4.